xmarre/Copperminer/README.md

 - Quick scan caching — Saves HTML of each visited page.
 Subsequent runs hit the network only if a page has changed or the cache expired.
 - “Mimic human behavior” — Optionally randomizes download order and timing to avoid hammering servers (toggle in the GUI)
 - Windows double-click support — via `start_gallery_ripper.bat`
+- One-click self-update from Git — pull new commits and restart automatically
 - Compatible with Python 3.10+

 ## Limitations